Daily News and Analysis

-The Daily News and Analysis, abbreviated as DNA, is a Hindi-language news program on Zee news that was earlier an English-language newspaper with multiple local city editions across India.
+The Daily News and Analysis, abbreviated as DNA, is a Hindi-language news program on Zee News and former English-language newspaper in India.
+It was taken over by the Zee Media Corporation in 2012 and essentially shut down except for using its brand name for the news program.
 DNA was first launched as a broadsheet newspaper out of Mumbai, Maharashtra, India on 30 July 2005 through a 50:50 joint venture between the Zee Media Corporation and the Dainik Bhaskar group under the company name Diligent Media Corporation Ltd.

 The newspaper had first launched its outdoor advertising campaign through billboards and placards in Mumbai during early 2005, with the tagline, "Speak Up, It's in Your DNA", which became its catch-phrase over the months.
 With the announcement of the launch of DNA came several other rival newspapers by large media conglomerates in the city, including the first-time-ever Mumbai edition of the predominantly north-Indian Hindustan Times and the Times of Indias rival the Mumbai Mirror newspaper that was later digitised into a web portal during the pandemic.

 The competition battleground between the three media conglomerates led to a massive spike in journalists' salaries in Bombay by almost 40–50 per cent of the earlier market rate, or even more, in the 3–4 months prior to the launches, as journalists began receiving hefty counter-offers from the opponent publication they were set to be joining.

 It also saw a hike in salary of internal staff in TOI's Delhi office in order to ensure the editorial staff could be retained.
 Finally, the Times Group signed anti-poaching agreements or pacts with The Hindustan Times and The Telegraph of Calcutta in May 2005, in order to restrict themselves from hiring and poaching each other's staff.

 Coverage

 DNA catalysed several shifts in the Indian news media over the years.
 Its focus began with developing hyperlocal teams of reporters around Mumbai covering news from around the neighbouring municipal localities such as Thane and Vashi and the eastern and western suburbs of Mumbai as well as the iconic south Mumbai town area — through regional reporting bureaus managing the news coverage for DNAs local Zone and city pages.

 Over the years, the paper further expanded into local editions at Surat and Ahmedabad, then Pune, then Jaipur, then Bangalore, then Indore, and finally Delhi.

-Diligent Media Corporation Limited used to also bring out the business broadsheet newspaper DNA Money from Indore, to cover business and finance, as a standalone sister newspaper to DNA during 2006, and it used to publish several women-centric and youth-centric lifestyle magazines too such as DNA Ya!, which was a supplement targeted at kids and young adults.
+Diligent Media Corporation Limited used to also bring out the business broadsheet newspaper DNA Money from Indore, to cover business and finance, as a standalone sister newspaper to DNA during 2006, and it used to publish several women-centric and youth-centric lifestyle magazines as well, such as DNA Ya!, which was a supplement targeted at kids and young adults.